AkibKST/Ride-Booking-System-Client/README.md

 ---

-### **📌 Core Functional Requirements**
+### **📌 Core Functional Implements**

 ### **1️⃣ Responsive Design & Visual Consistency**

 - Fully responsive layout for mobile, tablet, and desktop devices.
 - Consistent typography, spacing, and color palette across all pages.
-- Sticky navigation bar with at least 6 clearly menu option routes and dropdown menu if required.
+- Sticky navigation bar with at least 6 clearly menu option routes and dropdown menu.
 - Footer designed to complement the theme and include functional links.
 - Improving performance through lazy-loading or skeleton loaders and ensure accessibility standards are met.
 - Populating the project with real or realistic data while avoiding placeholder text to give a professional finish.